-In the following technical lemma, we present a particular algorithm, denoted G, that (given f(r)) tries to predict a specified xor of the bits of g(r).
-The predictor G uses as subroutine a test, T, that (on input f(r) and y) distinguishes a random y from y = g(r).
-In particular, on input x and a subset S, the predictor selects y at random, runs the test T on inputs x and y, and output $\bigoplus{i \in S} y_i$ if T(x,y) = 1 and the complement bit otherwise.
-The following lemma, lower bounds the advantage of the predictor G in terms of the distinguishing gap of the test T.
+To prove the computational xor-lemma, we present a particular algorithm, denoted G, which (given f(r)) tries to predict a specified xor of the bits of g(r).
+The predictor G uses as subroutine a test, T, which (on input f(r) and y) distinguishes a random y from y = g(r).
+In particular, the predictor, on input x and a subset S, selects y at random, runs the test on inputs x and y, and output $\bigoplus{i \in S} y_i$ if T(x, y) = 1 and the complement bit otherwise.
+The following proposition, lower bounds the advantage of the predictor G in terms of the distinguishing gap of the test T.